trizen/Compression-Util/README.md

 It takes a single parameter `$symbols`, representing the sequence of symbols to be encoded, and returns the encoded ZRLE sequence as an array-ref of symbols.

-This function efficiently encodes only runs of zeros, but also incremenets each symbol by `1`.
+This function efficiently encodes only runs of zeros, but also increments each symbol by `1`.

 ## zrle\_decode